danieldenton/trading-journal/README.md

 - The user should be able to select triggers from a list of triggers.
 If the trigger does not exist, the user will be able to add a new trigger to that list.

 - The user should be able to review these trades with a screen shot or replay of the trade included in the notes.

+- The user should be able to review a list of triggers and see which of them are most successful.
+They will be ordered by how many successful trades they were included in.

+- The user should be able to review a list of mistakes ordered by how often they a re made in losing trades.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).